bradfrost/atomic-design/chapter-4.md

 Are everyone's expectations properly set?
 Good!
 Now let's roll up our sleeves and get to work establishing our design system.

 ## Establishing direction
 Teams are often eager to jump right into fun high-fidelity design and development work, and clients are eager to see and react to that detailed work.
 However, this leads to distractions, assumptions, and all the aforementioned misguided expectations. **It's essential to agree on an overall design direction and paint the broad strokes first** before moving into high-fidelity design and development.
-This requires restraint and expectation management, but results in more focused decision making and more realistic work.
+This requires restraint and expectation management, but results in more focused decision-making and more realistic work.

 What does this lo-fi work look like?
 Let's take a look at some techniques UX designers, visual designers, and front-end developers can use to begin crafting a strong overall direction for a UI design system.